masogit/amb-doc/docs/features/graph.md

 #### Preview

-After input aggregation AQL, you can use Preview to get a query result.
+After you input aggregation AQL, you can use Preview to get a query result.
 It should have some columns.

 > It is suggested to have the first column as the group by field and the second column as `count(*)` or `sum(<field name>)`.

-> Some AQL functions can't work currently, for example: `IsNull`
+> Some AQL functions can not work currently, for example: `IsNull`

 #### Configure Graph designer